Biden risks progressives, Blacks with pivot to the center

 For now, the White House is betting that Democrats have more to gain by siding with voters in the middle who are worried about the nation’s rising crime rates than with those focused on police brutality.
 And public polling indicates that a significant portion of voters of color do support increased funding for law enforcement.

-“That’s absolutely fine,” House Speaker Nancy Pelosi, D-Calif., said of Biden’s explicit opposition to calls for defunding the police.
-“First of all, nobody in our caucus ever said that before the last election.
-But the Republicans wanted to tattoo something that was said outside to our members.”
+The third-ranking House Democrat, Rep. James Clyburn of South Carolina, a member of the Congressional Black Caucus, defended Biden’s reach for the center.

+“I think he knows what the country needs, and he laid out exactly what we need to do to bring this country back together,” Clyburn said.

-“I think he spoke for all of us,” said No. 2 House Democratic leader Steny Hoyer of Maryland.
+House Majority Leader Steny Hoyer, D-Md., praised Biden’s explicit opposition to calls for defunding the police: “I think he spoke for all of us,” Hoyer said.

-“He was trying to dispel what is a false scenario that the Republicans have tried to create since a couple of our members out of 223 or 4 said they were for defunding the police,” Hoyer said.
+“He was trying to dispel what is a false scenario that the Republicans have tried to create since a couple of our members out of 223 or 4 said they were for defunding the police,” he added.
 “Democrats are not for defunding the police.”

 But some of the most prominent progressives in Congress insisted Biden wasn’t speaking for them when it comes to policing.